ppy/osu-wiki/wiki/osu!stream/en.md

 [osu!stream was elaborated in osu!monthly \#5 along with an interview.](https://osu.ppy.sh/community/forums/topics/59924)

 Development for this version ended in 2020.
 For more information, read the [blog post](https://blog.ppy.sh/osu-stream-2020-release/) about its last release.
-The source code has been made available in the same year under a permissive license on [GitHub](https://github.com/ppy/osu-stream) for anyone curious, and all previously paid maps are now available for free from the in-game "Store".
+The source code along with beatmap conversion and testing tools has been made available in the same year under a permissive license on [GitHub](https://github.com/ppy/osu-stream) for anyone curious, and all previously paid maps are now available for free from the in-game "Store".

 ## Installation